by Rebecca Hales.

 - What do they do for a living

 - And one or two other defining features either physical or behavioural

-Then to get to know just enough about your character’s interiority, these are the 3 questions you need to ask your characters:
+Then to get to know the right amount about your character’s interiority, these are the 3 questions you need to ask your characters:

 1. What do they value?

 What does your character value enough to fight for?
 What will they march in the street for, or what would make them fume, so they sit down to write a strongly worded letter?

 2. What are your characters’ insecurities?